wazts/seahawk/README.md

 =======

 # About
-The seahawk project is written in python and uses server/nodes for Near Field Communication as a way for users to interact with their environment.
+The seahawk project is written in python and uses server/nodes for Beacons as a way for users to interact with their environment.

 ## Libs
+Each application should have a requirements.txt

+# Backbone
+The server is run on a heroku stack.